-A single grain-based cereal, such as wheat or rice cereal specifically made for babies and easily mixed with breastmilk or formula is a common first food for babies.
-Pureed meats, including chicken, beef and turkey, are rich in iron and zinc and also recommend as a first food.
+An iron-fortified, single grain-based cereal, such as wheat or rice cereal specifically made for babies and easily mixed with breastmilk or formula is a common first food for babies.
+Pureed meats, including chicken, beef and turkey, are rich in iron and zinc and also recommended as a first food.

-You can gradually add other pureed foods as your baby tolerates them.
-This can include pureed vegetables, fruits and even meats.
+You can gradually add other foods such as plain yogurt or pureed fruits and vegetables, with no added salt or sugar, as your baby tolerates them.
 Make sure to try one new food at a time and wait a few days before introducing another one to see how your baby handles each food.